-1.1 In General The following requirements are normally completed within three years.
-Starting with the class of 2018, courses fulfilling subsections (e) – (g) below cannot be double counted to fulfill multiple requirements.
+1.1 In General The following requirements are normally completed within three years and must be completed within five years.
+Starting with the class of 2018, courses fulfilling subsections (e) – (h) below cannot be double counted to fulfill multiple requirements.
 The requirements for the J.D.
 Degree are:

 (a) completion of the prescribed first year courses (see Rule 2.1);

 (b) residence credit for six semesters (see Rule 1.2(c);

 (c) participation in the required moot court program (see Rule 1.2(d));